nsh87/ehrcorral/docs/overview.rst

 algorithm finishes is greatly reduced if the average block size is manageable.
-Blocking by phonemic compression has the advantage of eliminating checks between two names that have similar spelling but different pronunciations, potentially eliminating false positives.
+Blocking by phonemic compression has the advantage of eliminating checks between two names that have similar spelling but different pronunciations, potentially eliminating false positives that might match based on word-distance measures alone.
 On the other hand, if the phonemic compression algorithm is inaccurate (as we saw with Caity and Katie using Soundex), potential matches are discarded, increasing the false negative rate.

 Soundex, NYSIIS, and metaphone all generate a single encoding, while the more robust double metaphone generates two encodings.
 In the case of double